louiss0/markdoc-html-tag-schemas-mono-repo/packages/markdoc-html-tag-schemas/README.md

-# markdoc-html-tags
+# markdoc-html-tag-schemas

 This library was generated with [Nx](https://nx.dev).

 ## Building

-Run `nx build markdoc-html-tags` to build the library.
+Run `nx build markdoc-html-tag-schemas` to build the library.